Andy Baker (national security advisor): Early life and education

 Andrew Collison Baker was born on May 22, 1980, in Sonoma, California.
-Baker earned a BA in history from the University of California, Berkeley in 2000.
-He then went on to study international relations at the University of Oxford, earning a MPhil in 2003 and DPhil in 2007.
+Baker was raised in San Francisco.
+He earned a bachelor's degree in history from the University of California, Berkeley.
+Baker later studied international relations at the University of Oxford, earning a Master of Philosophy and a Doctor of Philosophy in international relations in 2007.
+He spent five years as an academic lecturer.
+Baker's dissertation focused on the liberal international order.